johnzhang1051/discordant-transcript-attempt/README.md

       * `(guide_effect_raw - guide_effect_median) = guide_effect_final`
    * Thus, the guide effect is normalized and centered
 - Determined expression cut-off for MITF-high vs. low expressing cell-lines
+- I tried running the guide effect analysis while splitting MITF-high vs. low
+   * When I first tried using the median (~67) as the cutoff, guide_effects were same for high vs. low
+   * When I set cutoff to 100, then

 ## Next Steps
 * Test out MITF-high vs. low cutoff - if I filter to only MITF-high cell-lines, how do my results look?
 Do I have enough data points?